Last update 30 April 2014

 Samuel Reed was in charge of the Eagle Tavern in 1871, and in June 1873 E Langford announced his occupancy, and his improvements to the pleasure and recreation grounds attached to the house, as well as the stocking of Burton Ales.

-In 1878, the landlord is listed as Richard Lethaby, who was also responsible for looking after the Recreation Ground in Barrack Road.
 The Heavitree Brewery took the inn over in 1892.
 In 1897, Kelly's Directory listed Edward Ernest Hill as the publican while in 1923, the landlady was a Mrs Emily Hill, possibly the previous incumbents wife.

 There was a flurry of indignation from the publican and regulars in September 1981, when the Co-op announced plans to use the garage next door as a mortuary.
 The landlord used the Express & Echo to great effect, to stop the plan.
 Later, in the 1980's, the former Exeter City star striker Tony Kellow was landlord.
 He was the highest scoring Exeter City footballer ever, with 129 goals.
 The Eagle Tavern has lost trade in the last few years and has closed for brief periods.
 It closed on 6 June 2006, only to reopen in 2009 as the Rusty Bike.

 Source: Express and Echo, and Additional material courtesy Steve Coombes.
 Kelly's, Besleys, Whites and other county directories. © 2005 David Cornforth - not to be used without permission

 The landlord rings last orders for definitely the last time.